zgoey/azure_ml_project2/starter_files/README.md

 A screencast describing this project can be found under: https://youtu.be/Dcg2eFTvSH0.

 ## Standout Suggestions
-All the optional work has been mentioned in the Key Steps section under 1.
+All the suggested optional work that we carried out has been mentioned in the Key Steps section under 1.
 Authentication and 6.
-Comsume Endpoints.
+Consume Endpoints.
+Further improvements could include:
+- using the service principal for authentication in the project (instead of interactive authentication)
+- generating a better model by running AutoML for a longer time
+- implementing interaction with the model through a proper UI